 Did you enjoy this episode?
 If so, please consider donating a small amount via our Patreon page or taking a moment to leave a review on iTunes and sharing the podcast with your friends.
 Each one makes a world of difference.
 Thanks!

-- Jeffrey Emanuel, Sea Peoples, Egypt, and the Aegean: Transference of Maritime Technology in the Late Bronze–Early Iron Transition, in Aegean Studies, pp. 21–56 (2014). [link]
+- Emmanuel, Jeffrey, Sea Peoples, Egypt, and the Aegean: Transference of Maritime Technology in the Late Bronze–Early Iron Transition, in Aegean Studies, pp. 21–56 (2014).

 - McGrail, Seán, Early Ships and Seafaring: European Water Transport (2014).

 - Mee, Christopher, Anatolia and the Aegean in the Late Bronze Age, in Aegean and the Orient, pp. 137–148 (1998).

 - Paine, Lincoln, The Sea and Civilization: A Maritime History of the World (2013).